Home Warranty for Smart Home Devices: What's Covered in 2026

 Are smart doorbells covered by any home warranty plan?

 Standard home warranty plans do not cover smart doorbells.
 They are classified as standalone smart devices rather than covered home systems or built-in appliances.
-The one exception may be if the underlying doorbell wiring (at the electrical panel level) fails — which might qualify under electrical system coverage.
-For full protection of devices like Ring or Nest Doorbell, a standalone electronics protection plan is your best option.
+The one exception may be if the underlying doorbell wiring at the electrical panel level fails, which might qualify under electrical system coverage.
+For full protection of devices like Ring or Nest Doorbell, a standalone electronics protection plan like Asurion Home+ is your best option in 2026.

-What is the best home warranty for smart home owners?
+What is the best home warranty for smart home owners in 2026?

-American Home Shield is currently the most notable provider offering an electronics protection add-on that explicitly includes select smart home products through its Allstate Electronics Protection Plan.
-For homeowners with a large inventory of smart devices, pairing a solid combination home warranty plan with a dedicated tech protection service (like Asurion Home+) provides the most comprehensive layered coverage.
-Compare plan options carefully, as smart home coverage availability varies significantly by provider and state.
+American Home Shield remains the most notable provider offering an electronics protection add-on that explicitly includes select smart home products through its Whole Home Electronics Protection Plan.
+For homeowners with a large inventory of smart devices, pairing a comprehensive home warranty with a dedicated tech protection service like Asurion Home+ at $34.99/month provides the most complete layered coverage.
+Compare plan options carefully, as smart home coverage availability still varies significantly by provider and state.

 Can I get separate insurance for my smart home devices?

 Yes.
-Standalone tech protection services like Asurion Home+ and AT&T HomeTech Protection are specifically designed to cover home technology devices beyond what a standard home warranty offers.
-These plans cover breakdowns, wear and tear, and power surges for devices like smart TVs, routers, laptops, and gaming consoles.
+Standalone tech protection services like Asurion Home+ are specifically designed to cover home technology devices beyond what a standard home warranty offers.
+These plans cover breakdowns, wear and tear, and power surges for devices like smart TVs, routers, laptops, gaming consoles, smart thermostats, and video doorbells.
 For theft, loss, or cyber threats, a homeowners insurance policy add-on or a specialized cyber insurance rider would be the appropriate coverage to pursue instead.

 Compare Home Warranty Options in Ohio